shamanec/GADS-Android-stream/README.md

    * Start it
    * Allow recording permissions
    * Tap Home to hide the transparent activity that was loaded
    * Forward the stream socket to the PC with `adb forward tcp:YOUR_PORT tcp:1991` or directly connect to it using the IP address of the device itself
+* **NB** This is a websocket, not an http server.
+To display in browser you need to consume the JPEGs and render them or create an MJPEG stream out of them using something else.
+Personally I use Go to create an MJPEG stream from the JPEGs received over the websocket to easily display the stream on an endpoint.

 ## Huawei P20 Pro

 https://user-images.githubusercontent.com/60219580/225242492-a6ef8b24-4f66-4ecd-9e95-bbb7c4f9c304.MOV